 Taken in the extreme, watching porn can prevent young men, even high school aged young men, from being able to properly, biologically respond to physical stimulation with a real person.
 Its called PIED.
 Watching porn in extreme doses can present situations where girls feel obliged to behave in certain ways, or perform certain acts, that they may not want to, or be emotionally ready to.
 They may do this to be ‘cool’ or fit in, or keep a boyfriend whose knowledge of sexuality based physical interaction comes only from watching online porn.
 This can cause physical and emotional damage, frustration and fear, and even reduce her interest or pleasure in sexuality itself.
 If not managed, it can create resentment toward Men in general; a group of people these young Women will want to interact with for the rest of their lives.

 So let’s go!

 Several educators, marketing folks, speakers, celebrities, public relations groups, and International and domestic child protection groups have all agreed to join me.
 Now we need you Parents!
 Kids deserve to have this topic discussed as openly as other dangerous topics, like drugs, alcohol and cigarettes.
 We do not want kids to be forced by peer pressure or self-esteem, (or physically forced), to do things or behave in certain ways that they don’t want to just because other kids do; and maybe only because all the other moms and dads refused to the have The Third Talk™ with their kids.

 So, let’s all have The Third Talk™.

 There is much more to say, and I welcome your comments in the comment section.
 Just know that I am here to help parents and kids talk together about porn in a safe, thoughtful, considerate, respectful sex-positive, family-focused, prevention-based environment.
 I am committed to providing your children and mine, a start to discuss online pornography openly, without shame or blame or embarrassment.
 Our work has already resulted in children making the decision to avoid pornography of their own volition.
 When supported by their parent(s) with questions…(hint hint) and no “answers” parents can easily remove fear regarding the conversation, and any notion that pornography represents reality or could double in any way, represents real sex education.

-Together we can get this conversation off the ground for your children’s and your grandchildren’s, health and lifelong happiness.
+Together we can further socialize this conversation for your children’s and your grandchildren’s, health and lifelong happiness.
 BE BRAVE for your children, they cannot be brave for themselves regarding this topic!